viktar-arlou/nyx/README.md

 * v0.2
 	- New API for easy Nyx collections traversal and modifications (foreach, mapTo, filter).
-	- Asynchronous object serialization for better throughput.
+	- Asynchronous objects store and fetch operations for better throughput.
 * v0.1
 	- Implementation of Java collections allocated in off-heap memory.
 	- Uses standard Java serialization mechanism to move data objects.